 *This process excludes Participant complaints and grievances.

 A Provider Appeal — A written request from a Provider for reversal of a determination by the PA Health & Wellness, including but not limited to:

-- Adverse credentialing decision
+- Adverse credentialing/re-credentialing decisions.

 Provider Dispute — A written communication to PA Health & Wellness, made by a Provider, expressing dissatisfaction with a PA Health & Wellness decision that directly impacts the Provider, excluding decisions concerning Medical Necessity.